jhonywalkeer/forms/README.md

 $ npm install or yarn install
 ```

-And now to run our api locally just run the following command:
+And now to run our locally just run the following command:

 ```bash
 $ cd forms